jokester/jokester.github.io/_pages/about.md

 ### About this site

-This is my personal site about Web, Android, Unix and stuff.
+This is my personal site about Web, Android, Linux and stuff.

 You may see contents in English / Chinese / Japanese, please stay calm `:o`